Interesting Facts about Cork

 The walls of cork cells are covered in suberin and ceroids, making cork practically impermeable to liquids and gases.
 In addition, its great moisture resistance avoids oxidation and decay, allowing it to age without deteriorating.
 Just because it’s a natural product don't mean that your bag/item is going to wear out quicker, on the contrary, it will last and last.

 Cork is extremely smooth.

 There’s not much to say about this property.
 If you have had a piece of cork on your hand, you know exactly what we’re talking about and this is one of the most exciting things a this incredible material.
 Touching a cork product is a pleasure for your sense of touch.

 Cork is a natural fire retardant.
 Additionally, it doesn’t produce toxic gases during combustion.

 The microscopic gas pads that form its cells make cork an extremely comfortable material.
 Cork also has a unique ability to absorb impact and relieve pressure over joints and spine.
 But there’s more: the natural temperature of cork is very similar to that of the human body, thus contributing to increasing the sense of comfort.
 Cork is also almost odourless and products that use cork don’t acquire unpleasant smells.
 Finally, cork does not absorb dust and helps to prevent allergies.

 Cork is easy to clean.

 Due to its impermeability, cork products are very easy to clean.
 All it takes is a damp cloth and a pH-neutral detergent, such as soap, to get the job done.
-The quality and beauty of cork is ensured regardless of the number of times the product is washed.
+The quality and beauty of cork a ensured regardless of the number of times the product is washed.
 And we know too well that this is not the case with every material.